Skip to main content Skip to secondary navigation

 • Minimum of one (1) additional meet-up/discussion with your mentor, scheduled independently with your mentor at any point in the quarter as possible.

 If you are interested in participating in AIM and want to learn more about the program, please check out our website here: https://a3c.stanford.edu/programs/aim.
-Please also complete the online application by Monday, September 11, 2023.
+Please also complete the online application by Tuesday, September 3, 2024.
+Participation is limited to 40 students, so please get your applications in early as priority is given to students in the order that completed applications are received.
 If you have any questions please email our AIM coordinator, Justin Lim (jlim223@stanford.edu) or (a3caim@gmail.com).

 Enjoy the rest of the summer and see you soon!